-The word ignorance is used as an insult, but it shouldn’t be.
-It doesn’t mean stupid, it just means “lacking knowledge”.
+The word ignorance is used as an insult but it shouldn’t be.
+It doesn’t mean stupid or rude, it just means “lacking knowledge”.
 I’m totally ignorant of the works of Skrillex for instance.
-I know it's a thing, but I know practically nothing about it.
-Pointing out when someone is being ignorant doesn’t attack them at all, it reminds them of an important fact:
+I know it's a thing but I know practically nothing about it.
+Pointing out when someone is being ignorant therefore doesn’t attack them at all, it reminds them of an important fact:

-No matter how much you know, there is always more that you don’t!
+No matter how much you know, there is always more which you don’t!

 A student once asked me an interesting question which turned into a thought-provoking discussion: